Prerna2900/Tic-Tca-Toe/README.md

 # Tic-Tca-Toe
-Tic-Tca-Toe is a game .
-Created using HHTML , CSS and JAVASCRIPT.
+### Tic-Tac-Toe is a game created using HTML , CSS , JAVASCRIPT.